 3. Equally baseless is the allegation that modern Methodists have departed from Wesley's principles.
-This charge is rather general, but from whatever point of view we regard it, it is utterly uusupported by facts.
+This charge is rather general; but from whatever point of view we regard it, it is equally unsupported by facts.
 It cannot mean that we have renounced the doctrinal system of Wesley.
 Amid defection and heresy, Methodism has nobly "kept the faith."
-The doctrines of Justification by Faith alone, the New Birth, the Witness of the Spirit, Christian Perfection, and all the great verities of the gospel which distinguished Wesley's teaching, are faithfully and fully proclaimed from our pulpits.
-Wherever a representative of Methodism stands up to address the people, they hear no uncertain sound, and are perplexed by no strange gospel.
-It cannot mean that we have changed the General Rules, or the Discipline; as these are still religiously maintained.
-Neither can it mean that the modes of worship are changed, or that class and prayer-meetings, love-feasts and watch-nights, have been abandoned; this would be obviously incorrect.
+Justification by faith alone, the New Birth, the Witness of the Spirit, Christian perfection, and all the great verities of the gospel are faithfully and fully proclaimed from our pulpits.
+Wherever an agent of Methodism stands up to address the people, they hear no uncertain sound, and are perplexed by no strange gospel.
+It cannot mean that we have changed the General Rules, or the Discipline; as these are still religiously maintained. cannot mean that the modes of worship are changed, or that class and prayer-meetings, love-feasts and watch-nights, have been abandoned; this would be obviously incorrect.
 Neither can it be truthfully said, that the zeal and fire of early Methodism have declined.
-In spite of the complaints of croakers and scorners, Methodism never wielded so great and widespread a spiritual influence as to-day.
-Neither in doctrine nor discipline, in the form or spirit of our worship, nor in our guiding principles, have we departed from Wesley's principles.
+In spite of croakers and scorners Methodism never wielded so great and wide-spread a spiritual influence as to-day.
+Neither in doctrine nor discipline, in the form or spirit of our worship, or in our guiding principles, have we departed from Wesley's principles.
 He was no theorist.
 All the methods he adopted were to meet practical wants.
 They were not planned beforehand.
-Most of them, such as the employment of lay preachers-the building of chapels-the giving of the Connection an independent legal existence-the holding of service during Church hours-the administration of the sacraments in Methodist congregations-the ordination of ministers for Scotland and America-and the organization of an independent Methodist Church in America, were things that he, at one time of his life, would have strongly opposed.
+Most of them, such as the employment of lav preachers, the building of chapels, the giving of the Connexion an independent legal existence, the holding of service during Church hours, the administration of the sacraments in Methodist congregations, the ordination of ministers for Scotland and America, and the organization of an independent Methodist Church in America, were all things that he, at one time of his life, would have strongly opposed.
 These changes were all adopted at the sacrifice of strong educational prejudices, in obedience to the higher law of doing, at all times, what in his judgment most promoted God's glory and the salvation of men.
 This principle was to him far above any theories of Church order, however venerable.
 We hope it may never be otherwise with "the People called Methodists."

 The necessary modifications, in things non-essential, that have been adopted since Mr. Wesley's day, have all taken place in obedience to the same principle of Christian expediency, by which he was governed in the adoption of all the deviations from established usage, that he introduced during his life.
-If that principle was safe and right for Wesley, as we believe it was, it could not be evil and wrong for those who succeeded him.
-The changes in Methodism since his death are not so great as those that he himself introduced during his life.
-It is most absurd and unwarrantable to assume that if he had been living in mature manhood, during the last eighty years, he would have conceded no further modifications to give increased efficiency to the working machinery of the Church; or that no further inroads would have been made upon the prejudices of his ecclesiastical education.
+If that principle was safe and good f Wesley, as we believe it was, it could not be bad for those who succeeded him.
+The changes in Methodism since his death are not so great, as those that he himself introduced during his life.
+It is most absurd and unwarranted to assume that if he had been living in mature manhood, during the last 80 years, he would have conceded no further modifications to give increased efficiency to the working machinery of the Church or that no Carther inroads would have been made upon the prejudices of his ecclesiastical education.
 Yet this absurd assumption is the basis of the Anglican allegation, that modern Methodists have abandoned Wesley's principles!

-4. The assumption, which is constantly taken for granted by "Churchmen," that after the death of Wesley there was a schism in the Church of England, made by the Methodist Societies separating from that Church, is not sustained by the facts of history.
-No such secession really took place.
+4. The charge, which is constantly taken for granted by "Churchmen," that after the death of Wesley there was a schism in the Church of England, made by the Methodis Societies separating from that Church, is not sustained by the facts of history.